e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

   or more places, or far from its definition, gets a glossary entry; a local one- or two-use coinage gets an inline gloss only.
 New coinages introduced during the rewrite join the inventory.
+- Link plumbing is deliberately asymmetric: section citations are reference-style (`[§9.4][s9-4]`, linkify-managed) because Phase 4 renumbers sections; glossary links are inline (`[drain](#g-drain)`) because glossary anchor ids are names, never renumbered, so the indirection would buy nothing.
+Not a defect; do not flag or convert.

 ## Section template